paulbotwid/folding-poetry/README.md

 ——

 Thanks for taking interest and hope you want to contribute!
-Also, I'm quite new to github so any tips on how to make this project more accessible is very welcome, thanks!
+Also, I'm quite new to github so any tips on how to make this project more accessible for collaborators are very welcome, thanks!

 Best,
 Paul